andrew-johnson-4/LSTS/README.md

 Current effort is being directed to bring the [Lambda Mountain](https://github.com/andrew-johnson-4/-) compiler backend up to parity with LSTS logic.
 Further development of LSTS is effectively blocked on waiting for a suitable backend.
+LM is currently operational and self-hosting, just not quite at the level of LSTS logic.
+The LSTS frontend will be forthcoming shortly.
+In the meantime, if you would like a preview, then take a look at LM.

 There are [many open issues](https://github.com/andrew-johnson-4/lambda-mountain/issues) on LM that could use help such as adding support for new platforms.